Below are commonly asked questions about Mifeprex* (mifepristone).

 Q7: Is Mifeprex covered by insurance or Medicaid?

 A7: In general, if surgical abortions are covered, medication abortions with Mifeprex are generally also covered.
-For information on reimbursement click here , for information on state payer policies for your state, click here .
+View information on reimbursement and state payer policies.

 Everyone has different coverage, so it is important that you check directly with your insurance company to find out if Mifeprex is covered.
 You will be responsible for any copayments or deductibles that normally apply under your health insurance policy.
 There is usually a number on the back of your insurance card that you can call to check on your benefits.
 Your doctor or clinic might also be able to help you determine what level of reimbursement your policy provides.